devoworm/Digital-Bacillaria/Behaviors/Open Papers/Bacillaria-CoPGs.md

 * movement as the seat of intelligence, as suggested in particular Michael Graziano's "Intelligent Movement Machine".

 * produces a set of sine waves, one for each pair of filaments.
+More complicated movements can result in other types of waveforms, but there is a basic oscillatory rhythm due to anatomical constrints.

 * the entire chain produces an oscillator with harmonics (delayed by _n_ degrees out-of-phase).